 Our latest project, with support from Creative Scotland, features specially commissioned poetry and music, inspired by the 18th century travels of the eminent literary duo Dr Samuel Johnson and James Boswell across northern Scotland and the Hebrides.
 Three distinct pieces, Ochan, Saltpetre and Drift, from six brilliant poets and composers, look at the Scottish landscape and people then – and now.
-As 2020 has proved to be a year of disruption and necessary adaptation in so many aspects of life, so the project has taken on a new look and changed its course.
-Live performances may not be possible, but in 2021 the evocative texts and atmospheric music will make their digital way into the world instead.
+As 2020 proved to be a year of disruption and necessary adaptation in so many aspects of life, so the project has taken on a new look and changed its course.
+Live performances may not have been possible, but in 2021 the evocative texts and atmospheric music will make their digital way into the world instead.
 The song cycle was recorded and mixed at Castlesound Studios in the summer and late autumn of 2021, and spring 2022 will see No Trees to Whisper premiered online.

 music Aidan O’Rourke ~ poetry Dawn Wood